Three women shared their health care experiences in state and federal prisons during emotional discussions on our ...

 You also have the option to live in a unique Living-Learning Community (LLC) designed specifically for freshmen nursing students.
 Here, you’ll have the chance to participate in specialized activities related to health care, as well as study sessions, group discussions and student-run social events.
 The LLC provides you the opportunity to meet with faculty informally to hear stories about their professional journey and discuss what you can expect as you begin yours.

 “Living in the nursing residential community has given me the opportunity to make connections and friendships with people in the same major as me, and it’s helped keep me more focused.”Jordan LaCross '17School of Nursing

-Throughout your time at Quinnipiac you’ll have access to on-campus career fairs, a vast alumni network of health care professionals and a range of services from our Office of Career Development, which can help you with everything from preparing your resume to completing grad school applications.
+Throughout your time at Quinnipiac you’ll have access to on-campus career fairs, a strong alumni network of health care professionals and a range of career development services to help you with everything from preparing your resume to completing graduate school applications.Career Development

 Quinnipiac’s application process is personalized, high-touch and transparent.
 You’ve worked hard to get to this point, and admissions counselors are available to walk you through the next steps, and ensure that you begin your college career without any confusion or doubts.

 Making the world healthier one patient at a time